Interoperability & Network

 Network Topology

-As illustrated in the attached diagram, the DSH Portal deployment consists of:
+As illustrated in the attached diagram, Kadeck deployment consists of:

 - Configuration Layer: